zielmicha/markdown-to-terminal/README.md

 `mkd_xhtml` struct, copy it into your own `struct mkd_renderer` and then assign `NULL` to `link` and `image` members.

-Moreover, span-level callbacks return an integer, which tells whether the renderer accepts to render the item (non-zero return value) or whether it should be copied verbatim (zero return value).
+Moreover, span-level callbacks return an integer, which indicates whether the renderer will render the item (non-zero return value) or whether it should be copied verbatim (zero return value).
 This allows you to only accept some specific inputs.
 For example, my extension for `<ins>` and `<del>` spans asks *exactly* two `-` or `+` delimiters; so, when `emphasis` and `triple_emphasis` are called with `-` or `+`, they return `0`.

-Special care should be taken when writing `autolink`, `link` and `image` callbacks, because the arguments `link`, `title` and `alt` are unsanitized data taken directly from the input file.
+Special care should be taken when writing `autolink`, `link` and `image`
+callbacks: the arguments `link`, `title`, and `alt` are unsanitized data, taken directly from the input file.
 It is up to the renderer to escape whatever needs escaping to prevent bad things from happening.
-To help you writing renderers, the function `lus_attr_escape()` escapes all problematic characters in (X)HTML: `'<'`, `'>'`, `'&'` and `'"'`.
+To help you writing renderers, the function `lus_attr_escape()` escapes all problematic characters in (X)HTML: `<`, `>`, `&` and `"`.

 The `normal_text` callback should also perform whatever escape is needed to have the output looking like the input data.